 - Put together a “grand opening” to address your pedagogical challenge from the first day of class

-- Discuss issues related to teaching techniques, grading, inclusion, accessibility, and student resistance
+- Proactively consider design issues related to teaching techniques, grading, inclusion, accessibility, and student motivation

-- Receive ongoing feedback from a facilitator at four key steps
+- Receive detailed feedback from a facilitator at four key steps

 The conceptual framework for this online course is based on the second part of Fink’s book, Creating Significant Learning Experiences.
 Instructors who have used the principles of Integrated Course Design in the design of their own courses report greater student engagement, more long-term significant learning, and increased instructor satisfaction in teaching.*